Kaminyou/Halftone-Color-QR-Codes/README.md

     --color (flag):
         If set, enables RGB mode (stylization with color image).
         Default: False (grayscale)

+    --edge-enhance (flag):
+        If set, edges will be detected for module region keeping
+        Default: False (disabled)

     --pad-size (int):
         Padding (in pixels) to apply around the final output QR code.